bfanselow/DataScience/README.md

 ---
 ## Basic Data-Science Steps
-###  Not exactly this linear in practice - typcially more cycle/iterative
  1) Frame the problem: understanding business need.
  2) Import Raw Data needed
  3) Format conversion/normalization: get all data into standard format for a single process to handle all remaining steps.
- 4) Data Cleaning
-     * Handling Missing values
-     * Handling Corrupted values
- 5) Exploring/understanding the data
+ 4) Exploring/understanding the data (often with visual charts/graphs)
      * Pattern Detection
      * Distribution analysis
      * Outlier Detection
+     * Identification of missing or corrupted values
- 6) Feature Engineering (preparing data for Machine-Learning algorithms)
+ 5) Feature Engineering (preparing data for Machine-Learning algorithms)
+      * Filling missing values: Real-world datasets often have missing values.
+      * Handling corrupted value.
       * Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
-      * Filling missing values: Real-world datasets often have missing values.
       * Feature selection: removing features because they are unimportant, redundant, or outright counterproductive to learning.
       * Feature coding: choosing a set of symbolic values to represent different categories.
       * Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
- 7) Machine-Learning (predictive) modeling: train and validate models.
+ 6) Machine-Learning - predictive modeling (cyclic iterations over 3 steps).
+      * Train the algorithm to create a ML model
+      * Test the model's performace
       * Improve model performance with algorithm tuning.
- 8) Interpreting results: visualizing outcomes to extract meaning.
+ 7) Interpreting results to extract meaning.

 ---
 ## Machine-Learning common mathematical terms